Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Background and related work

-First we clarify some key terms following the definitions provided in a previous study~\cite{avizienis2004faultdef}.
+First, we clarify some key terms following the definitions provided in a previous study~\cite{avizienis2004faultdef}.
 We use \textit{bugs} or \textit{faults} as inherent defects that result in incorrect or unexpected behaviors, known as \textit{errors}.
 If left unaddressed, these errors can lead to \textit{failures} or \textit{crashes}.
-In Python, crashes are represented by \textit{exceptions}, typically accompanied by error information.
+In Python, crashes manifest as \textit{exceptions}, typically accompanied by error information.

 Jupyter notebooks are the most common medium of ML prototyping and data analysis~\cite{Grotov22notebook}.
-Notebooks are more flexible compared to, for example, Python scripts by offering additional interactive features. \autoref{fig: motivating_sample} shows an example excerpt of a ML notebook that trains and evaluates a neural network.
-A \emph{notebook} typically consists of multiple \emph{cells}, which can either contain documentation or executable code.
+Notebooks are more flexible compared to, for example, Python scripts by offering additional interactive features. \autoref{fig: motivating_sample} shows an example excerpt of an ML notebook that trains and evaluates a neural network.
+A \emph{notebook} typically consists of multiple \emph{cells}, which can contain either documentation or executable code.
 When a user runs a code cell, Jupyter uses a kernel to execute it.
 After execution, the notebook assigns an \emph{execution number} to the cell, indicating the order in which it was run.
 The \emph{output} (if any) is displayed directly below the code cell.
 In the example, two code cells have been executed, their outputs are shown below, and the execution numbers appear to the left of each cell, marking the execution order.